 It's really important to help your child invest if and when you're able.
 There are many ways to do this depending on a variety of factors.

-If you decide that a custodial brokerage account is the right choice for your family, you can rely on Vanguard to make opening the account simple and straightforward.
+If you decide that a custodial brokerage account is the right choice for your family, you can rely on Vanguard to make opening the account simple.

 Would you ever open a custodial brokerage account?
 How are you helping your kids build their financial literacy?